bigfix/developer.bigfix.com/site/reference/types/bes-filter.md

 # unique value of &lt;bes filter&gt; : bes filter with multiplicity

-Returns the unique values of a given list of &lt;bes filter&lt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;bes filter&gt; types, removing duplicates and sorting by value.

 # unmanagedasset flag of &lt;bes filter&gt; : boolean